How to book a course?

 Internal control requirements

-Companies that perform hot work, like other types of businesses, are also required to follow the provisions of the regulations on systematic health, environment and safety work in businesses (Internal Control Regulations).
-Internal control means, among other things, that the company must map hazards and problems and, on this basis, assess risk, as well as prepare associated plans and measures to reduce risk conditions.
-The process must be documented in writing and repeated each time hot work is performed.
-This applies to both whether the workplace for performance is arranged or random.
+Companies that perform hot work, like other types of businesses, are also required to follow the provisions of the Regulations on systematic health, environment and safety work in businesses (Internal Control Regulations).
+Internal control means, among other things, that the company must map hazards and problems and, on this basis, assess risk, as well as develop associated plans and measures to reduce risk conditions.

 Work placement

 In cases where a client outsources work to a contractor, the Internal Control Regulations state that the client must base the activities covered by the assignment on the contractor's internal control system.
 In addition, the client must provide information about any common rules and the like and ensure that any deficiencies are corrected or necessary adjustments are made to its own or the contractor's internal control.
-This means that the client must ensure that the contractor has a satisfactory internal control system.
-In order to meet the requirements in its own insurance agreement, the client must also ensure that the performer has a certificate in hot work, if this takes place at a random workplace.

 Competence requirements

 Basic fire and safety expertise and awareness related to this is a prerequisite for being able to carry out hot work safely.
 The purpose of the certification scheme in hot work is precisely to ensure this competence requirement.
-Therefore, clients should require that all practitioners are certified, regardless of the type of hot work involved.

-There is a requirement that suitable fire extinguishing equipment in proper condition, a minimum of 2 6 kg/liter hand-held fire extinguishers, must be easily accessible.
-One hand-held fire extinguisher can be replaced with a fire hose with water attached to the spray pipe.
+There is a requirement that suitable fire-fighting equipment in proper condition, a minimum of 2 6 kg/liter hand fire extinguishers, must be readily available.

-Yes.
 The checklist for performing hot work published by Finans Norge or a similar checklist must be completed and signed before performing work.

-The checklist can be found here: Checklist for performing hot work
+The checklist can be found here: Checklist for performing Hot Work

 Where the fire risk is considered low, the contractor can act as a fire watchman.